ReidAtcheson/OCCA.jl/README.md

 # OCCA.jl

-OCCA is a cross platform single-instruction-multiple-data ([SIMD](http://en.wikipedia.org/wiki/SIMD])) threading library that is retargetable to multiple backends such as pthreads, openmp, opencl, and cuda.
+OCCA is a cross platform single-instruction-multiple-data ([SIMD](http://en.wikipedia.org/wiki/SIMD)) threading library that is retargetable to multiple backends such as pthreads, openmp, opencl, and cuda.
 OCCA.jl is a Julia interface into OCCA.
-Julia interface into OCCA.
 The main OCCA repository can be found [here](https://github.com/tcew/OCCA2).

 #Installation and testing.